AlekseyGrishin/MatMul/README.md

 # test results
-following tests were carried out on a Tesla M2075 card
+following tests were carried out on a Intel Xeon 1650v3 and NVIDIA GTX 1060.

 [C\Users\1111\Desktop\MatMul]a